hackclub/hackclub/workshops/tic_tac_toe/README.md

     print("\nThat's not a number.
 Try again")
 ```

 Let's now put it all into a function.
 We will also need a loop so that we can ask for an input again in case the previous one was invalid.
 So make a `while` loop and keep it running until you get a valid input from the user.
+Also, check if the number **is** in the range instead of checking if the number is **not** in the range.
 Finally, `return` the valid number.
 It'll look something like this:

 ```python
 def GetNumber():